 |The stereotypical Kevin the teenager|

 I spoke to a 20 something year old the other day who said "Make the most of your school years... after school it gets a lot harder...
 I wish I was still a teenager".
 And this makes me think 'if my teen years are bloody horrible then what is my adult life going to be like?!'
 Is life just a downward slope from the moment you are born?
 No of course not, let's try and be optimistic here...
-I think the teenage years are definitely the worse years of your life so things can only get better.
+I think the teenage years are perhaps the worst years to some extent however I suppose you can either see your teenage years as a horrible, difficult time of mess or as a long road of exploration and self discovery.

 And as Kevin the teenager would say...
 'It's so unfair!'